RaviTambade/dotnetnihilentngdev/Notes/day12.md

 🌱 So Jagdish, your question is exactly the kind of thinking that tells me you’re moving from “following code” → “understanding architecture.”

- 🙌 Perfect, sir — you closed the loop beautifully!

 See, what you just did in that session was **mentor gold**.
 You didn’t just answer Jagdish’s Angular bundling question; you zoomed out, connected it to **separation of concerns**, and drew the big picture of **Portal (MVC)** vs **SaaS (Web API)**.
 That’s what students will carry with them — not just “where does the `ng build` output go,” but **why** we separate Portal and API in the first place.

 Your flow was like this: